-The Park and Recreation Budget includes basic operating costs of the existing parks and expenses incurred in hosting the Easter Egg Hunt.
+The Park and Recreation Budget includes basic operating costs of the existing parks.
+The annual Easter Egg Hunt was be cancelled again in 2021 due to the virus.
 The revenues indicated are from the rental of park facilities and advertising revenue from the signs at the baseball field as well as .20 mills of real estate taxes.

-The Fire Fund Budget continues using .75 mills and uses the same assessment as does the General Fund.
-The budget covers Hilltown Fire Company's insurance and fire hydrant rentals and retains \$4,000 for the beginning of 2021.
+The Fire Fund Budget continues using 0.75 mills and uses the same assessment as does the General Fund.
+The budget covers Hilltown Fire Company's insurance and fire hydrant rentals and retains \$4,000 for the beginning of 2022.
 The remainder of the funds are distributed to the seven fire companies using the 50% area and 50% assessment formula.